Yadard/IoT-Webserver/README.md

 # IoT-Webserver
 A webserver hosted on my local network with a esp32.

-Files <*.ex.cpp> are example/reference code and won't be compiled into the project, so just ignore it.
+Right now is glorified blinking LED with networking nightmares.

 Physical setup:
 ![Protoboard](/images/Protoboard.jpg)

-BTW, this my first time with js, css & html.
-I'm struggling with CSS -_-
+BTW, this my first time with web development.
+So the HTML is for sure not the best.